 One of the biggest challenges of initiating diversity, equity, and inclusion at work is knowing where to begin.
 Diversity hiring policies will help identify and reduce biases related to a candidate’s age, race, gender, religion, sexual orientation, or other personal characteristics unrelated to job performance and qualifications.

-But diversity for diversity's sake means very little.
-Equity and inclusion, on the other hand, are what make real impact in the workplace.
+But diversity for diversity’s sake means very little.
+Equity and inclusion, on the other hand, are what make a real impact in the workplace.
 Companies can mandate diversity, but they have to cultivate equity and inclusion.
 Without those two elements, diversity amounts to no more than tokenism.

 So, let’s begin.